JupiterJones/GsDevKit_stones/docs/gettingStarted.md

 cd $STONES_HOME/git/GsDevKit_stones/bin
 ./install.sh
 ```
-NOTE: The above commands don't show you how to [add environment variables to your user profile]
+NOTE: The above commands don't include how to [add environment variables to your profile](#add-environment-variables-to-your-profile)

-## Step by Step
+## Step by Step / RTFM

 ### Create the install location

 Decide where you are going to install GsDevKit_stones.

 When you install GsDevKit_stones, it will also install another project called superDoit.
-For those familiar with Smalltalk, "DoIt" is typically how you tell your Smalltalk IDE to run some code. superDoit extends this concept to the command line allowing you to write and run shell scripts in GemStone Smalltalk… amazing.
+For those familiar with Smalltalk, "DoIt" is typically how you tell your Smalltalk IDE to execute code. superDoit extends this concept to the command line allowing you to write and run shell scripts in GemStone Smalltalk… amazing.

-So when you install GsDevKit_stones, superDoit will automatically be installed too.

-For me, I like to install projects in the same location on my development machine as they will be installed on my production server.

-I use my development machine every day, but only login to production servers for upgrades or maintenance.
-It’s nice to know that my production machines work exactly the same as my development machine.
+I like to install projects in the same location on my development machine as they will be installed on my production server.
+This consistency ensures my production machines work  the same as my development machine.
 Also, just in case I’m lazy and hard code path names into code, they wont break when moved into production.

-Since the GsDevKit_stones and superDoit projects will simply be cloned from Github, I like to put them in a “git” directory.
-Having a “git” directory reminds me that everything in it is a git project.
+Since the GsDevKit_stones and superDoit projects will be cloned from Github, we need a place to put them.
+I like to put them in a “git” directory.
+Naming the directory “git” directory reminds me that everything in it is a git project.

 For these reasons, I typically install all things GsDevKit in the directory `/opt/GsDevKit`, and clone GsDevKit_stones in the directory `/opt/GsDevKit/git`